Giuseppe Pirrone

 Giuseppe Pirrone (born 13 May 1986) is an Italian professional footballer who plays for Messina mainly as a midfielder.

 Club career

-Pirrone kicked off his career with Folgore of fourth tier in 2004.
+Pirrone kicked off his career with Folgore of the fourth tier in 2004.
 In the following year, he was transferred to Ragusa.
 After having a long stint with Manfredonia, he joined Trapani in 2010, making 108 appearances in the process.

 In July 2014, Pirrone penned a two-year contract with Ascoli.
 He scored his first goal against Reggiana.